01305 239839

 Volunteer

-Weymouth Town Council is always looking for volunteers to get involved in exciting projects, to help improve parks and gardens, to promote our beautiful open spaces and to share ideas on how we can achieve these goals.
+We are always looking for volunteers to get involved in exciting projects, to help improve parks and gardens, to promote our beautiful open spaces and to share ideas on how we can achieve these goals.

 Why should I volunteer?